 The Judicial Council’s Remedies.
 If Licensee's default continues uncured following notice of default as required by this SLA, the Judicial Council, along with all other rights and remedies they may have, shall have the specific following remedies:

 Offset.
-The Judicial Council shall have the right to offset any amounts due to the Judicial Council under this SLA or the SPPA, as applicable, against any amounts that the Judicial Council may otherwise owe to Licensee or Licensee as applicable.
+The Judicial Council shall have the right to offset any amounts due to the Judicial Council under this SLA or the SPPA, as applicable, against any amounts that the Judicial Council may otherwise owe to Licensee as applicable.

 Judicial Council Termination of SLA.
 The Judicial Council shall have the right to terminate this SLA pursuant to Section 14.1.
 Upon the Judicial Council’s written notice of termination, all of Licensee’s rights in the Licensed Area shall terminate.
 Termination shall not relieve Licensee from the obligation to pay any sum then due to the Judicial Council or from any claim for damages previously accrued or then accruing against Licensee or for the costs to remove and remediate the Licensed Area as provided in Section 11.1.
 Upon any termination of this SLA under this Subsection 13.4.2, Licensee shall execute such documents as the Judicial Council may request to (i) memorialize the termination of this SLA; (ii) release of the Judicial Council from all further obligations under this SLA; and (iii) extinguish Licensee rights and interest in the Licensed Area.